sandermvanvliet/TestableHttpClient/README.md

 A package to help you test the usage of HttpClient in your applications.

+Most people would call this a stub, a double or a mock and they are probably right.
+This was written to be an easy way to have your code interact with a `HttpClient` that just works instead of having to create wrappers around it.

+It supports setting up various behaviours to responses it receives (actual: that are sent by the `HttpClient`) and allows you to assert that calls are made and to verify the properties of those requests.

 ## Usage

 To include this package in your applications, add the NuGet package: